Introduction: Hare and Moon Lampshade

 I sat her down with the computer and got her to collect a group of images that she liked - combining elements of the various images, I drew up the cutting files in Inkscape.
 Different versions of the same file are attached to this step.

 The top of the shade is sized to fit a standard British pendant lamp fitting, so the hole in the centre is 3cm across.
+If you’re outside the UK, you’ll need to check the size of your light-fittings, just in case.

 Step 2: Needful Things